contao/docs/docs/dev/framework/front-end-modules.md

 aliases:
     - /documentation/front-end-modules/
     - /framework/content-modules/
+    - /framework/front-end-modules/
 ---

+{{% notice note %}}
+This covers the documentation on how to create front end modules in Contao **4.6** and up.
+In previous Contao version, front end modules must extend from `\Contao\Module` and then be registered via the `$GLOBAL['FE_MOD']` array.
+{{% /notice %}}

 Front end modules in Contao are used for more complex functionality, which are typically used on more than one page or even in page layouts.
 They are used to generate dynamic content, like news lists, displaying the detailed content of news or navigation items.

+These modules are implemented as so called _fragment controllers_ which Contao then renders into the main content, using their defined renderer.
+See the [caching documentation][fragments] for more information.

 Creating a front end module is very similar to creating [content elements][1].